-Embodied Play for Learning using Interactive Floors
+Embodied Play and Learning using Interactive Floors

-Don’t Read My Lips: Assessing Listening and Speaking Skills Through Play with a Humanoid Robot
+Don’t Read My Lips: Supporting Auditory Skills through Play with a Humanoid Robot

 - This study investigates the potential of using the humanoid robot, NAO, as a playful tool for assessing the listening and speaking skills of seven hearing-impaired students who use cochlear implant(s) and sign language as their main communication modality.
 NAO does not have a human mouth and therefore, students cannot do lip-reading; we considered this to be a unique characteristic of the technology that can help make the assessment of listening and speaking skills efficient and accurate.

 - The study involved NAO and four children in pre-primary school aged 3-5 years.
 NAO was placed in a playground together with other toys and children were encouraged to interact with NAO and play as they wished.
 The results of the study showed that children can easily interact with this humanoid robot.
 They showed particular interest to NAO when he danced and when he was in need of help (for example when he fell down) demonstrating caring behavior such as kisses, hugs and cuddling.

 [Ioannou, A., Andreou, E., Christofi, M. (2015).
 Preschoolers’ interest and caring behaviour around a humanoid robot.
 TechTrends, 59 (2), 23-26.]